Why should you make this beer-braised chicken with sriracha, mushrooms, and onions? Because it is awesome, and you will not be disappointed.

 - Pinch of salt

-In a large skillet, heat the butter and a few tablespoons of canola oil.
-Pat the chicken dry with a paper towel and add to the skillet, browning each side for 4-5 minutes.
+- In a large skillet, heat the butter and a few tablespoons of canola oil.
+Pat the chicken dries with a paper towel and add to the skillet, browning each side for 4-5 minutes.

-Mix the sauce ingredients together in a small bowl.
-When chicken has browned, add the sauce, mushrooms and onions.
-Cover and cook for 20-25 minutes or until chicken has been cooked through.
+- Mix the sauce ingredients together in a small bowl.
+When the chicken has browned, add the sauce, mushrooms, and onions.
+Cover and cook for 20-25 minutes or until chicken have been cooked through.

 **Hoisin sauce is worth the purchase – so many Asian recipes call for it, so don’t think that you’re buying something for one use only.
 It is in many stir-fry sauces!